 Does the mower come fully assembled?

-What size bladed does the mower take?
+What size blades does the mower take?

-Two 10 inch blades.
+Two 10-inch blades.

 Is the G-Max handle adjustable?